Yorko/mlcourse.ai/_sources/book/topic02/assignment02_analyzing_cardiovascular_desease_data_solution.md

 ## 1.1.
 Basic observations

 **Question 1.1.
 (1 point).
 How many men and women are present in this dataset?
-Values of the `gender` feature were not explained (whether "1" stands for women or men) – figure this out by looking analyzing height, reasonably assuming that on average men are taller.**
+Values of the `gender` feature were not given (whether "1" stands for women or for men) – figure this out by looking analyzing height, making the assumption that men are taller on average.**

-1. 45530 women и 24470 men
+1. 45530 women and 24470 men
-2. 45530 men и 24470 women
+2. 45530 men and 24470 women
-3. 45470 women и 24530 men
+3. 45470 women and 24530 men
-4. 45470 men и 24530 women
+4. 45470 men and 24530 women

 **Answer:** 1.